-Nivedita Kothiyal is lecturer at The York Management School.
+Nivedita Kothiyal is lecturer at the School for Business and Society.
 Her area of specialisation is Human Resource Management and Organisational Behaviour.
 In her academic career spanning over the last two decades, she has researched on and consulted with a variety of organisations including corporates, cooperatives and non-governmental organisations.
 She has extensive experience of working in cross cultural and international contexts.
 She has taught courses in Organisational Behaviour, HRM, Research Methods, Diversity and Ethics at undergraduate, postgraduate and doctoral levels.
 Additionally, she has extensive training experience in executive HR training programmes for mid-career and senior professionals from Asia and Africa.

-Prior to joining TYMS in 2017, she held the position of Associate Professor in Organisational behaviour and Human Resource Management at the Institute of Rural Management Anand (IRMA), one of the premier Management institutes in India.
+Prior to joining the school in 2017, she held the position of Associate Professor in Organisational behaviour and Human Resource Management at the Institute of Rural Management Anand (IRMA), one of the premier Management institutes in India.

 Nivedita's research is interested in decent work, gender and diversity management, workforce development and skill building, and corporate social responsibility.
 In her research, she draws on postcolonial theory and critical management studies.
 Her research has been published in field-leading 4* journals, including the British Journal of Management, Academy of Management Learning and Education, and Indian Journal of Industrial Relations, and edited volumes including Alternative Organisations in India: Undoing Boundaries (Cambridge University Press), Disability in South Asia (Sage), and The SAGE Handbook of Qualitative Business and Management Research Methods.
 She has also been an ongoing reviewer for prestigious journals such as Journal of Business Ethics and Academy of Management Learning and Education; and the Cambridge University Press.